top of page

 Nausea & Vomiting Medication For Babies and Children

 Valoid works like a bomb for nausea and vomiting in children over the age of 2.
-Valoid is also available in suppository form, which is sometimes a lot better if your child is vomiting to make sure that it is not being vomited out again.
+Valoid is also available in suppository form, which is sometimes a lot better if your child is vomiting, to make sure that it is not being vomited out again.
 This is definitely something that will come in handy, as little ones can dehydrate so quickly.
 If your child has repeated vomiting, it's always best to seek medical advice.
+Need help with dosing?
+See our full blog post with all you need to know about Valoid.

 Valoid Pediatric Syrup